Contextual Salience for Fast and Accurate Sentence Vectors: Context-Adjusted Cosine Distance

-\subsection{Context-Adjusted Cosine Distance}
+\section{Context-Adjusted Cosine Distance}

-Due to the limitations of cosine distance, an approach that accounts for the underlying vector distribution was used repeatedly throughout the paper.
-Treating the CoSal of the difference between the words as the opposite leg of the triangle and treating the word's salience measures as the legs, the law of cosines is solved for the cosine of the angle between the words \footnote{$\frac{a^2 + b^2 - c^2}{2ab}$ where a and b are the legs and c is the opposite side}.
-For example, in the context of an article about a development in Stanford self-driving car tech, ``cardinal" and ``red" have a distance of 0.94312, while in random excerpts from a Wikipedia article about the color green\footnote{As appearing on March 18} \cite{wikipedia_2018}, they have a distance of 0.908867.
+Due to the context-blind nature of cosine distance, we also suggest an approach to account for the underlying vector distribution.
+Treating the CoSal of the difference between the words as the opposite leg of the triangle and treating the word's salience measures as the legs, the law of cosines is solved for the cosine of the angle between the words.
+Where a and b are the legs (the distance between the word and the average vector) and c is the opposite side (the distance between the two words), we calculate $cosC = \frac{a^2 + b^2 - c^2}{2ab}$.